Medical & Dietary

 Medical Forms

-Please be certain that you have filled out the online Health History form, and either scanned and uploaded or faxed the Physician’s Exam, Immunization Form, and SIGNED Parent Authorization for treatment by May 1 for all terms.
+Please be certain that you have filled out the online Health History form, and either scanned and uploaded or faxed the Physician’s Exam and Immunization Form.
+The Health History form now contains our Over the Counter Authorizations and digital Parent Authorization to Treat forms.

 Doctors and hospitals will not treat children without a parent’s signature.
 Current information about medicine being taken and health concerns should be fully detailed in the online Health History form.